JazmineMT/ContentGuide/voice-and-tone.md

 ## Voice vs. Tone

 Our Voice always stays the same, but our Tone will change based on the situation.
-Think of it this way; if you're whispering or yelling, you have stayed the same - just changed your Tone.
+Think of it this way; if you're whispering or yelling, you have stayed the same - just changed your tone.

 <br/>